PRO BONO

 The Pro Bono Program gives attorneys interested in disability civil rights law, special education law and other related opportunities a chance to hone their advocacy skills and to make a difference in the community.

 • Disability Litigation Program.
 Transform communities by removing barriers that deny equal access to people with disabilities.
-DRLC needs attorneys to co-counsel and to take referrals of large and small disability civil rights cases.
+DRLC seeks attorneys to co-counsel and to take referrals of large and small disability civil rights cases.

 INTERNSHIP AND VOLUNTEER OPPORTUNITIES